zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 - A beam indicates the number of users in the province or state has increased within the past 10 seconds.
 Higher beams indicate a rapid increase in number.
 - A wire indicates a connection between two provinces or states.

-### Big Channel
+### High-concurrent Channel

-**Big Channel** appears when a channel has over 100 users.
-This section provides the channel names of the big channels and their respective user number, host number, and the audience count.
+**High-concurrent Channel** appears when a channel has over 50 users.
+This section provides the channel names of the high-concurrent channels and their respective user number, host number, and the audience count.
 The statistics are updated every minute.

 ### User Number Ranking